-4.7 Successful Entrants (including those from the London Heats) will need to make their way to Sydney for the Semi-Finals at their own expense and must ensure that they are able to attend all days of Semi-Finals activity and adjudication.
+4.6 Successful Entrants from the London Heats will need to make their way to Sydney for the Semi-Finals at their own expense and must ensure that they are able to attend all three days of activity and adjudication.

-5.1 Semi-Finalists will be invited to participate in a workshop with National Adjudicator Linnhe Robertson on Thursday 27 August.
+5.1 Semi-Finalists will be invited to participate in a workshop on Thursday 30 June.

 5.2 The Workshop is not intended to form part of the adjudication process and is instead designed to provide and educational activity for the participants.

-6.1 Finalists selected at the Semi-Finals will be invited to participate in a public MasterClass with Linnhe Robertson accompanied by David Harper on Monday 31 August.
+6.1 Finalists selected at the Semi-Finals will be invited to participate in a public MasterClass on Monday 4 July.